Dijker/nu.dijker.PaperTrails/README.md

 This app makes it possible to add time based logging to your flow's.
 For details see the APPSTORE.md or Athom App Store https://apps.athom.com/app/nu.dijker.papertrails

-## Version 0.3.2
+## Version 0.3.3
 * Added Magic!
-Adding & Removing Logging to All Flows.
+Adding & Removing Logging to All Flows with a PreFix.
 * Migrating Flows from Simple Log
 * Added api /log to Log something from fe HomeyScript
 * Converted Settings to one Object & some Cleanup